-The neck and fret board are crafted from maple.
-Reviewers note this guitar has beautiful vintage tones in a more modernized style.
+When I’ve played it, this guitar has beautiful vintage tones in a more modernized style.
 Chances are if you’re a somewhat experienced guitar player, you have messed around with a Strat.

-This strat has the new V-mod pickups.
+This strat has V-mod pickups.
 They use a combination of alnico to get the most sound possible out of each string.
 The result is a strong sound.

 Gibson Les Paul Tribute

 When you have figureheads such as Slash and Jimmy Page playing your instrument, it’s fair to say people will always seek out a vintage Les Paul model.
 Gibson crafted this guitar with vintage Gibson tonewoods for the perfect, warm and fuzzy tone.
 The neck is made of mahogany with a rosewood fingerboard.

 This guitar feels heavy in your hands, which some people love and some people can’t stand.
 I personally prefer the feel of a heavy quality American made LP.
 The Les Paul Tribute also has 22 medium frets, PAF inspired pickups, and a slimtaper neck.
+Get your own here

 Check out this video to hear it’s sound, and bonus points if you can figure out what is going on when they show the player switching pickups.